nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 ### Step 3 *Adding a repository for the minimum supported PHP version:*
 >nZEDb supports PHP version 5.6 or higher, if your distro does not have 5.6+, you must add a repository.

->To check the available PHP version, type:
->>`apt-cache policy php5-cli | grep Candidate`

->To add PHP 5.6 which is the current supported version of PHP:
+>To add PHP 5.6 or 7 which is the current supported version of PHP:
 >>`sudo add-apt-repository ppa:ondrej/php`

 >>`sudo apt-get update`